This webpage is for Crystal Radio enthusiasts, both users and

 A Tale of Two Tube Amps This is a page on the making of a couple of stereo tube amps that I am building for special friends and relatives.
 One uses a single ended 12AX7, 6V6, 5Y3G design, and the other is a 7 tube push pull design using 6SN7, VT-25, and 5U4G tubes.

-My Dog Belle This is just a fun page about our dog Belle.
+This is just a fun page about our dog Belle, and friends.
 Sort of a Dog Blog.
 She is no match for Marley in the recent hit novel, but still a lot of fun.
-April 2010 added a couple of photos of her litter of mutt puppies.
+April 2010 added a couple of photos of her litter of mutt puppies, and their times with us.

 Nixie Tube Clock Project Slightly outside of my usual interests, but am documenting this fun project building an old fashioned Nixie clock.